haidzejer/project4/anime-client/README.md

 - On initial log in, there is a bug when loading the page, so you must refresh for it to start working.
 - Span under icon of navbar doesn't work.
+- On sign up, map doesn't switch to center on your location until refresh.( change schema to contain address and then convert on map page. )
+- Fix styling on otaku view.

 --
 ###Dream Features